Rafiuth/AnvilPacker/USAGE.md

                             the specified file.
 --preset <name>             Specifies which preset to use.
 --transform-pipe <pipe>     A transform pipe string to apply in regions.
+--add-transforms <pipe>     Adds the transforms to the existing (preset) pipeline.
 -e|--encoder-opts <opts>    Specifies the encoder settings.
 --no-blobs                  Disable solid compression of small files.

 Planned:
---add-transforms <pipe>     Adds a transform to the existing (preset) pipeline.
 --combine-only <opts>       Compress by combining chunk tags together,
                             without any further processing.
 --verify                    Verify that regions were encoded correctly.